-Tables 4.2 to 4.6 present a comparison between EUROMOD non-simulated income components recipients/payers and expenditure/revenue and external sources for the years 2015 and 2016 (no sufficient external data available for 2017 and 2018).
+Tables 4.2 to 4.6 present a comparison between EUROMOD non-simulated income components recipients/payers and expenditure/revenue and external sources for the years 2014 and 2015 (no sufficient external data available for 2016 and 2017).
 Ratio to external source corresponds to EUROMOD numbers divided by the numbers from external sources.

-EUROMOD numbers of recipients/payers are always the same (for non-simulated variables) in 2015-2018 as in 2015 (no demographic update).
+EUROMOD numbers of recipients/payers are always the same (for non-simulated variables) in 2014-2017 as in 2014 (no demographic update).
 But the expenditure/revenue figures are updated using the income updating factors.

 Most discrepancies observed between the EUROMOD and external sources can be explained by the factors listed in Section 4.1.
 Some of them are now illustrated for inputting incomes.
 For example, in Luxembourg the concept of early retirement (préretraite) coexists with the concept of anticipated retirement (retraite anticipée).
-It seems that some persons confused these two concepts which may explain why the number of recipients of the early retirement benefit is close to 3 times higher in EUROMOD than in external sources (Table 4.5).
-A large discrepancy can also be observed for recipients of "long-term care benefit"; however, the outcome for amounts may appear to be better, for example as soon as this benefit is aggregated to others (they sometimes cannot be disentangled), which might be seen as a complementary illustration of factor v) (Table 4.6).
+It seems that some persons confused these two concepts which may explain why the number of recipients of the early retirement benefit is close to 4 times higher in EUROMOD than in external sources (Table 4.5).
+A large discrepancy can also be observed for recipients of "permanent accident benefit" and "long-term care benefit"; however, the outcome for amounts may appear to be better, for example as soon as those benefits are aggregated (they sometimes cannot be disentangled), which might be seen as a complementary illustration of factor v) (Table 4.6).
 But factors iii), iv) and vii) are certainly not to be underestimated either.
-In particular, these may lead to the discrepancies observed between EUROMOD and external sources for employment and self-employment recipients and/or amounts (Table 4.3 and 4.4).
-With that respect, some deterioration of the representativeness of the aggregate employment income can be observed compared to previous provisions of the model.
+In particular, these may lead to the discrepancies observed between EUROMOD and external sources for employment and self-employment recipients and amounts (Table 4.3 and 4.4).
 Finally, differences in survivor pensions between EUROMOD and external sources are striking, maybe due to factor i), part of survivors (mainly women) living in collective households; however, such an hypothesis is certainly to be explored further before concluding.